mythaxis/mythaxis.github.io/content/issue-24/Winter.md

 “Give it to her first,” said Jowls.
 “There’s mushrooms and there’s mushrooms.”

 Aziz poured a cupful of the gently steaming liquid and held it out.
 Johnson released his grip on one arm, and when she made no move to take it pinched the other one fiercely.
-She waited as long as she could bare it, then took the cup and drank the contents straight down, handed it back and shrugged.
+She waited as long as she could bear it, then took the cup and drank the contents straight down, handed it back and shrugged.

 The three men took turns and drained the flask completely while Aziz examined the bottle.
 “What is it?”
 Johnson asked.